Sjouke91/Cocktail-app/src/plan.md

 [] - push searchtext to url
 [] - create useEffect that fetches cocktaildata based on searchtext

+vragen:

+- route does not work due to slash

 \*Check link for more info on react router https://reactrouter.com/web/guides/quick-start